Learn about The Dragon Band

 In late January, Next Year’s students and parents will get an email describing and listing important events and dates for band activities.
 All of this information will be for returning and new students and will be in preparation for auditions and the fall.

-In March, audition materials will be released for students to prepare for auditions
+In March or April, audition materials will be released for students to prepare for auditions

 A google folder will hold important documents and materials for the upcoming marching season and school year.
 Students will go here for audition music, marching show music and other materials.